awsdocs/aws-cloud9-user-guide/doc_source/sample-dotnetcore.md

 +  **You must have an existing AWS Cloud9 EC2 development environment\.** This sample assumes you already have an EC2 environment that is connected to an Amazon EC2 instance running Amazon Linux or Ubuntu Server\.
 If you have a different type of environment or operating system, you might need to adapt this sample's instructions to set up related tools\.
 See [Creating an Environment in AWS Cloud9](create-environment.md) for details\.
 +  **You have the AWS Cloud9 IDE for the existing environment already open\.** When you open an environment, AWS Cloud9 opens the IDE for that environment in your web browser\.
 See [Opening an environment in AWS Cloud9](open-environment.md) for details\.

-## Step 1: Install Required Tools<a name="sample-dotnetcore-setup"></a>
+## Step 1: Install required tools<a name="sample-dotnetcore-setup"></a>

-In this step, you install the \.NET Core 2 SDK into your environment, which is required to run this sample\.
+In this step, you install the \.NET Core SDK into your environment, which is required to run this sample\.

-1. Confirm whether the \.NET Core 2 SDK is already installed in your environment\.
+1. Confirm whether the latest version of the \.NET Core SDK is already installed in your environment\.
 To do this, in a terminal session in the AWS Cloud9 IDE, run the \.NET Core command line interface \(CLI\) with the ** `--version` ** option\.

    ```
    dotnet --version
    ```

-   If the \.NET Command Line Tools version is displayed, and the version is 2\.0 or greater, skip ahead to [Step 2: Create a \.NET Core Console Application Project](#sample-dotnetcore-app)\.
-If the version is less than 2\.0, or if an error such as `bash: dotnet: command not found` is displayed, continue on to install the \.NET Core 2 SDK\.
+   If the \.NET Command Line Tools version is displayed, and the version is 2\.0 or greater, skip ahead to [Step 2: Create a \.NET Core console application project](#sample-dotnetcore-app)\.
+If the version is less than 2\.0, or if an error such as `bash: dotnet: command not found` is displayed, continue on to install the \.NET Core SDK\.

-1. For Amazon Linux, in a terminal session in the AWS Cloud9 IDE, run the following commands to help ensure the latest security updates and bug fixes are installed, and to install a `libunwind` package that the \.NET Core 2 SDK needs\. \(To start a new terminal session, on the menu bar, choose **Window, New Terminal**\.\)
+1. For Amazon Linux, in a terminal session in the AWS Cloud9 IDE, run the following commands to help ensure the latest security updates and bug fixes are installed, and to install a `libunwind` package that the \.NET Core SDK needs\. \(To start a new terminal session, on the menu bar, choose **Window, New Terminal**\.\)

    ```
    sudo yum -y update